+GC advocates have proposed increasing consumer exposure to information about green characteristics (or lack thereof) in a wide range of consumer products.
+This taps into a long tradition of citizen-shaping through transparency, education, and information.
+Knowledge of company practices and products is thought to increase the chances that buyers will shift from consumption to green consumption.
+The obvious consequence of this practice is that the GC model does not direct consumers to which green objectives to pursue.
+As mentioned earlier, there are sometimes competing values of green products.
+To an extent, the information of green products must be harnessed and organized to be useful.
 (O’Rourke 2011a; O’Rourke 2011b; Schor 2011).
 How ought one determine which is more important – organic or local?
 Fair trade or chemical free?
 Dara O’Rourke (2011a; 2011b) is one of the co-founders of electronic application, ‘GoodGuide,’ that consumers can use on their phones to find information about specific products, which they can use to inform their shopping decisions.
 It is an app geared towards consciousness-raising by rating products based on their ingredients, production methods, worker conditions, product testing, and other measures of green initiatives.
 Products are given a score based on these qualities, which synthesizes the available information for consumers and aids them in making judgments about what to purchase.
 Users can filter their searches within the app to identify products that best fit their interests and commitments, helping consumers not to feel overwhelmed by competing green qualities and information (O’Rourke 2011).
+This preserves the freedom and choice to individuals while removing some barriers to making environmentally and socially just choices.

 Accounts such as O’Rourke’s praise consumers for having significant potential to alter social and environmental conditions through the markets of capitalist economy.
 There is no conflict with individual liberty in this account because barring approval by government agencies regulating product safety, there are no restrictions on what consumers can buy.
 Rather these authors assume that with adequate information rational individuals will choose to buy more green products (O’Rourke 2011a).
+GC may have failed to take place on a large scale, but this is not necessarily due to a lack of citizen desires to promote green goals.
+Rather, it is because consumers generally have insufficient knowledge of green products or are overloaded with information about product “greenness” and need a way to process, organize, and evaluate that information.

-radical change can begin in the day-to-day lives of private persons.
-It places the responsibility for change on individuals, who in reality have a limited ability to influence corporate practices and governmental policies, which have a more direct impact on these issues. optimism about the power of the citizen-consumer and his faith in the market, the opinions and habits of consumers is unlikely to influence international trade agreements, restrictions, or policies.
+We ought to remain skeptical of GC, because while it is compatible with an environmental ethos, its ability to affect the global problem of environmentalism is limited.
+It puts the impetus of change around global issues into the hands of individual actors and consumers.
+It may be unfair to say that GC advocates assert that radical change can begin in the day-to-day lives of private persons.
+But a focus on microactions like GC risks misconstruing the scale of environmental problems.
+It places the responsibility for change on individuals, who in reality have a limited ability to influence corporate practices and governmental policies, which have a more direct impact on these issues.
+Neoliberalism espouses an optimism about the power of the citizen-consumer and his faith in the market, the opinions and habits of consumers is unlikely to influence international trade agreements, restrictions, or policies.
 It is ultimately these factors that determine what appears on store shelves and how they get there, rather than a demand generated solely by private consumers.